ni/niveristand-python/docs/getting_started.rst

 Usage
 =====
+Refer to :doc:`sysdef_examples` for detailed examples of how to script a system definition file.

-Refer to :doc:`basic_examples` for detailed information on how to write a Python real-time sequence.
+Refer to :doc:`basic_rt_sequence_examples` for detailed examples of how to write a Python real-time sequence.